NicholsSchool/2024-Gobo-Final/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 tune the drive motors ff
 ControllerTeleop - color, rotate, and scale the grid.
 Center the square Add Motion Profile for April Tag Heading
+Auto through center is a bad idea for next comp
+Spline through Opposite truss for teleop for next comp